 Joint ECS efforts are critical to furthering our understanding of the oceans

 Early career scientist networks are rapidly growing, help you to contribute to the community, and help to further our understanding of the ocean.
-Check out this new EGU blog post by IAPSO ECS committee member Arvind Singh to read more about the importances of ECS networks in our community.
+Check out this EGU blog post by IAPSO ECS former committee member Arvind Singh to read more about the importances of ECS networks in our community.